Chia-Network/chia-blockchain/docs/4-networking-and-serialization.md

 [CBOR](https://cbor.io/) is a serialization format (Concise Binary Object Representation, RFC 7049), which optimizes for small code size and small message size.
-All protocol messages use CBOR, but objects which are hashable, such as blocks, headers, proofs, etc, are serialized to bytes using a more simple steramable format, and transmitted in that way.
+All protocol messages use CBOR, but objects which are hashable, such as blocks, headers, proofs, etc, are serialized to bytes using a more simple streamable format, and transmitted in that way.

 ## Streamable Format
 The streamable format is designed to be deterministic and easy to implement, to prevent consensus issues.

 The primitives are:
-* Sized ints serialized in in big endian format, i.e uint64
+* Sized ints serialized in big endian format, i.e uint64
 * Sized bytes serialized in big endian format, i.e bytes32
 * BLSPublic keys serialized in bls format
 * BLSSignatures serialized in bls format